UMWEDU/umw-finaid-sync/_pages/completing-the-fafsa.md

 </ul>
 <h3>Reporting Financial Information</h3>
 <ul>
  	<li>Use two-year prior tax data.
-For instance, if you are filling out the 2017-18 FAFSA, use 2015 tax information, if you are filling out the 2018-19 FAFSA use 2016 tax information.</li>
+For instance, if you are filling out the 2018-19 FAFSA, use 2016 tax information, if you are filling out the 2019-20 FAFSA use 2017 tax information.</li>
- 	<li>If eligible, use the IRS Data Retrieval Tool (IRS DRT) - <span style="color: #c70000"><strong>THIS OPTION IS ONLY AVAILABLE FOR THE 2018-19 FAFSA.
-The information transferred from the IRS will not be displayed when you use the IRS DRT.
+ 	<li>If eligible, use the IRS Data Retrieval Tool (IRS DRT) - <span style="color: #c70000"><strong> The information transferred from the IRS will not be displayed when you use the IRS DRT.
 Instead, you'll see "Transferred from the IRS" in the appropriate fields.
 This change was made to protect sensitive tax information.
 </strong></span></li>
 </ul>
 <ol>